The Ultimate Guide to N12 Evictions and L2 Applications in Ontario: Part 1

 Here are the main things to know when completing an N12 form:

 Tenants: Include all tenant names in the box where indicated.
-These are the names of the tenants per the lease, unless the lease has been amended in respect of the current tenants.
+These are the names of the tenants per the original lease or amended lease, as appliable.
 If there is no lease (and you should have one, ideally the Ontario standard lease), the tenants are presumably whoever you agreed to lease the unit to, or whoever is now paying you rent to live in the unit.
-Admittedly, the question of “who are the tenants” can get a little complicated depending on circumstances.
+The question of “who are the tenants” can get a little complicated depending on the circumstances.

 Address: Include the full address of the rental unit where indicated.
 If a tenant occupies a unit in a property with several units, indicate the unit number (e.g., B1) or otherwise where it is (e.g., basement unit).
 Include the city, and while you’re at it, throw in the province and postal code.
-Failure to write the full address may lead to instant dismissal of an application.
+Failure to write the full address may cause the application to be instantly dismissed.

 Intended Occupant: Even if more than one person plans to move in (e.g., you, your spouse, a child, and a parent), only shade one box for one person.
 Otherwise, you may create technical complications that could mess up your application.